 Take out everything

 My husband is notorious for hanging onto things like t-shirts that he never wears with a million holes through it and I’m always the one who says it has to go!
-I don’t have a very big house so space is a big commodity and I know the importance of a good edit as far as my wardrobe goes.
+I don’t have a very big place so space is a big commodity and I know the importance of a good edit as far as my wardrobe goes.

 Also if something is damaged and beyond repair or is looking really tatty it’s probably time to say goodbye to it.
 You want your wardrobe to be filled with pieces that you love and are functional.